Postgraduate research (PhD)

 Research studies can start at any time of year, although the majority of students start in either October or January.

-If you are applying for a scholarship please check the deadlines and make sure that your application is submitted in time.
-The Departmental Awards Panel meets to consider EPSRC DTA and departmental funding from February onwards.
+- Applicants will be considered for all of the potential Imperial College funding opportunities available.
+If you are applying to be considered for a specific scholarship please check the deadlines and make sure that your application is submitted in time.

 - for an October start - apply by 30 June